FORZA

 Officials:

-Six years later, in 1911, the Head Office returned to Turin but in 1921 there was a schism between the member clubs and another Federation was created to compete with the FIGC: the CCI - Confederazione Calcistica Italiana (Italian Football Confederation).
+After six years in Milano, in 1911, the Head Office returned to Turin but in 1921 there was a schism between the member clubs and another Federation was created separate from the FIGC: the CCI - Confederazione Calcistica Italiana (Italian Football Confederation).
 Truce returned a year later and both Federations merged again into the FIGC, which moved the Head Office to Bologna in 1926.
-In the summer of 1926 the 'Carte di Viareggio' was enacted by which a distinction was created between 'amateur players' and 'professionals'.
+In the summer of 1926, the 'Carte di Viareggio' was enacted by which a distinction was created between 'amateur players' and 'professionals'.
 The last move of the Head Office occurred in 1929 when it was moved to Rome where it is still today.
-The Federation was listed by National Law on the 16 February 1942 and like all other Italian National Sports Federations falls under the auspicious of CONI (Comitato Olimpico Nazionale Italiano).
-The Italian Football Federation was one of the founding members of UEFA, the Union of European Football Associations in 1954 and organized successfully two World Cups (1934 and 1990) and two European Nations Championships (1968 and 1980).
+The Federation was listed by National Law on the 16 February 1942 and like all other Italian National Sports Federations falls under the auspicious of CONI - Comitato Olimpico Nazionale Italiano (National Olympic Committee of Italy).
+In 1954 the Italian Football Federation was one of the founding members of UEFA, the Union of European Football Associations and organized successfully two World Cups (1934 and 1990), two European Nations Championships (1968 and 1980), one joined European Nations Championship (2020) and one Final Four of the UEFA Nations League (1920/21).

-During extraordinary times or when no agreement can be reached in electing an FIGC President, CONI creates temporary Commissioners to lead the Federation.
-During the Second World War, when there was the problem of the federal unity of the country Commissioners where created to reflect the different areas of the peninsula.
-There were times when the President could not continue and the Vice-President was created 'Interim' President to lead the Federation until a new election was held.
-In other times the Vice-President was created Regent (that is, leading the Federation without the help of the council) and on one particular occasion a President was elected but refused the position.
+The FIGC is led by a President and a council.
+During extraordinary times or when no agreement can be reached in electing a new President, CONI creates temporary Commissioners to lead the Federation until such time that a President is elected.
+During the Second World War, when there was the problem of the federal unity of the country, Commissioners were created to reflect the different areas of the peninsula (North and Centre-South).
+There were times when the President could not continue with his full mandate and the Vice-President was created 'Interim' President to lead the Federation until a new election was organised to elect a new President.
+On rare occasions, when the whole council resigned or could not be elected, example at the end of the Second World War, a Regent was created to lead the Federation without the help of the council for a short time until new elections for the whole council and President could be organised.
+In 1913 a President was elected but refused the position.

 Leandro ARPINATI